Part 1 - Death Knell

 “No.” Claiomh replied flatly.

 “What do you mean?
 You’re not going to take me prisoner?
-Then… what do you plan to do?”
-Realization slowly crossed the Oarfish’s face.
-His eyes widened in fear.
+Then…what do you plan to do?”
+Realization slowly crossed the Oarfish’s face and his eyes widened in fear.

 “I’m going to gut you like a fish,” Claiomh said savagely before plunging his claymore through Bevelehm’s chest so far that its tip came out of his back.
 After a few ragged coughs of blood, life left Bevelehm’s body.
 Claiomh retrieved his blade and watched the corpse of his foe fall to the ground like a fresh catch being flung from ship to dock.